rg-3/tenv.rb/README.md

 __3. Update $PATH (Optional)__

-To start twenv outside the working directory of the repository, you could update your shell rc files to include the `bin/` directory:
+To start tenv outside the working directory of the repository, you could update your shell rc files to include the `bin/` directory:

-	export PATH=$PATH:/path/to/twenv/repo/bin
+	export PATH=$PATH:/path/to/tenv/repo/bin

 __4. Start the repl__

 If you updated the $PATH:

-	twenv
+	tenv.rb

-If you didn't, from the twenv root:
+If you didn't, from the tenv root:

-	bin/twenv
+	bin/tenv.rb

 __5. The "client" local__